 - 475 Dante, Petrarca, Boccaccio

 Review and follow this checklist which outlines the approval process for non-UM study abroad and domestic transfer credit.

 Please note: students are required to have coursework pre-evaluated by an RLL faculty advisor prior to enrolling or going abroad; syllabi and specific course descriptions are needed.
 A final evaluation of coursework is required upon completion of the course or upon return from abroad.
 Specific courses and credits must appear on the transcript; syllabi and completed coursework are needed.

 For information regarding earning credit for UM/CGIS study abroad programs, please reference the RLL Study Abroad page page.

 Students who are interested in learning more about pursuing Teacher Education should contact Dr. Maria Coolican.
 For further information about teacher certification options in the School of Education, please review the Teacher Certification Options.
 To review the specific courses that are required for the various teaching majors, please see the Teaching Major and Minor Requirements.

 La Nostra Voce Newsletter

-Current Issue, April 2018: La Nostra Voce Vol. XVI
+Current Issue, December 2018: La Nostra Voce Vol. XVII

 Katerina Polemis (Naval Architecture & Marine Engineering, Italian)